felixs8/vibe-coding-template/project-management/guidelines.md

 The target architecture document ensures that every contributor works from the same technical baseline.

-### Definition of Done in Detail

-The definition of done artifact describes **what it means for work to be finished**.
-It sets the quality standard for tasks.

-Examples of items that may be included:

-- The project builds without errors.
-- The acceptance criteria for the task are fulfilled.
-- All automated tests pass, including those from previous tasks.
-- The documentation artifact is updated.

-The definition of done may change as the team gains experience, but it always functions as the common bar for completion.

 ### Current Architecture in Detail

 The current architecture artifact describes the **current state of the system**.
 It complements the requirements (future) and the target architecture (design) by recording what actually exists now.